DoctorKhan/The-Cosmic-Game-Book/src/30_conclusion/20_glossary.md

 #### Practical Terms

-**NPC (Non-Player Character)**: A person operating primarily from unconscious programming rather than conscious choice.
-Not a judgment but a description of a state of consciousness.
+**The Autopilot / The Automatic Self**: A metaphor for the state of operating from unconscious programming rather than conscious choice.
+It refers to the collection of habits, beliefs, and reactive patterns that run automatically, like a pilot flying a familiar route.
+This is a description of a temporary state or process, not a permanent label for a person.

 **The Glitch**: Moments when the simulation reveals its true nature, often experienced as synchronicities, mystical experiences, or sudden insights into the nature of reality.